by Ann Jamieson

 At Hickstead, Peter was living the dream and loving every minute of it.
 “Wow, we’re at Hickstead!” he thought in awe, astounded at where he found himself.
 “The history, the incredible venue, the larger-than-life riders at the show!”

-Peter had been exposed to Europe prior to competing there, taking part in a tour arranged by George when Armand was on the team.
+Peter had been exposed to Europe prior to competing there, taking part in a tour when Armand was on the team.
 He’d learned what it meant to be part of the U.S. team, competing internationally.
 Now he was there himself.
 With the World Championships two weeks away they were jumping at Hickstead as a final prep for Dublin.

 Joe was riding Second Balcony, a jumper that had been very successful with Rodney Jenkins.
 Joe rode with his normal “hunting” style to the first fence, but Second Balcony was used to Rodney’s ride.
 They ended up flipping, and Joe broke his leg.
 Joe and Touch of Class were out.